 1. Using Power Options

-Press Windows button or Click on Windows icon and then Click on Power option available in the Windows frame.
+Press the Windows button or click on Windows icon and then click on the Power option available in the Windows frame.
 You will get Sleep, Shutdown and Restart options.
-Now press and hold the SHIFT key and select Restart option in Power options.
+Now press and hold the SHIFT key and select the Restart option in Power options.

-Now click on the Troubleshoot¬†option to get into the screen with multiple troubleshooting procedures which are provided in Windows OS.
+Now click on the Troubleshoot option to get into the screen with multiple troubleshooting procedures that are provided in Windows OS.

 In the next screen, you’ll have multiple options.
-Click on the Startup Settings¬†which will populate the Windows startup options.
+Click Startup Settings which will populate the Windows startup options.

 The entire list of ASO will populate in the next screen, find and click on the Restart button.
 When your PC restarts, the Startup Settings menu displays.
 Select an option using the function keys F1-F9 with respect to your choice of logging in.
 Eg: For Safe Mode Press F4 functional key.

-Another alternative method to boot in Safe Mode on Windows 10 is to go into PC Settings.
-Launching PC settings will vary with Operating System version which you are using on your PC.
+Another alternative method to boot in Safe Mode on Windows 10 is to go to PC Settings.
+Launching PC settings will vary with the Operating System version which you are using on your PC.

-For Windows 10, Press and Click on windows + I to open the PC Settings or Click/Press the Windows icon or button and then select the Settings icon and Click on the icon to launch the PC Settings.
-Click on Update and Security and go to Recovery tab there Click on Restart Now under Advanced Startup.
+For Windows 10, press and click on Windows + I to open the PC Settings or click/press the Windows icon or button and then select the Settings icon and Click on the icon to launch the PC Settings.
+Click on Update and Security and go to Recovery tab there click on Restart Now under Advanced Startup.
 Now your PC will push you to Boot Menu Options screen.
-Follow the same procedure Advanced Options + Startup Settings and then select the appropriate functional key.
+Follow the same procedure Advanced Options + Startup Settings and then select the appropriate function key.

-For Windows 8, Press and Click on Windows + I and then select Change PC settings.
-Now go to General Tab and then find Advanced Startup then Click on Restart Now button.
-Now follow the same process of after getting the Boot Menu Options screen.
+For Windows 8, press and click on Windows + I and then select Change PC settings.
+Now go to General Tab and then find Advanced Startup then click on the Restart Now button.
+Now follow the same process after getting the Boot Menu Options screen.